-Working solo as well as collaboratively with other performers, musicians and visual artists, Anni composes the body in space, light and soundscapes with delicate nuance and great attention to detail.
-By composing a space where movement, speech and sound can co-exist, support each other, disenchant one another, separate and dream each other onwards, the work invites the witness to suspend all certainty by demanding the patience to stay with the unfolding of events.
-Instead of searching for a specific answer, the process of asking itself is the guiding thread in making and perceiving.
+The depth and nuance of embodiment are fundamental in my choreographic practice as well.
+The performances become a terrain for reflection woven by the corporeal and the poetic.
+It becomes palpable through the expression of the body and the sphere it inhabits and shares.
+Deconstructed motion, gestures and speech merge together in a heartbeat of perception.
+Working solo as well as collaboratively with other performers, musicians and visual artists, I compose the body in space, light and soundscapes with delicate nuance and great attention to detail.
+By composing a space where movement, speech and sound can co-exist, support each other, disenchant one another, separate and dream each other onwards, the work invites the witness to stay with the unfolding of events.
+Instead of searching for a specific answer, the process of asking itself is the guiding thread in creation.
 With the door left wide open for the unknown to walk in, the dance stays alive and keeps showing different aspects of itself.
-Whatever doesn’t walk through the door is still included and part of it.

-"Living in a world where the story of separation is the dominant one, fortunately there is still dance.
+Living in a world where the story of separation is the dominant one, fortunately there is still dance.

 Dance is the space where we can all meet and move according to the heartbeat of our own truths.

-All transformation starts with patiently observing internal movement."
+All transformation starts with patiently observing internal movement.